 The estimated time series of total numbers at age are given in Table 17.12.
-The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in 17.18 (top panel) and given in Table 17.13.
-Total biomass estimates from the recommended Model 2 show identical trends but are scaled higher relative to the Model 1 configuration with updated data (Fig. 17.18, bottom panel).
+The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in Figure 17.15 and given in Table 17.13.
+Total biomass estimates from the recommended Model 2 show similar trends to Model 1 (Figure 17.15, dashed line).
 This reflects changes in the current recommended model configuration described above.
 A comparison of the spawning biomass trend from the current and previous assessments (Table 17.13) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
-After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Fig. 17.19).
+After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Fig. 17.6).
 Thereafter, spawning biomass began a steep increase which continued to 2005.
 The abundance trend has been declining since the most recent peak in 2005 which represented a build-up of biomass from the exceptionally strong 1999-2001 year classes.